 - c) Participant selects projects for the current program year and works with CLEAResult to prepare a Project Application Form detailing the scope and timeline of each individual project. - d) For projects retrofitting or replacing existing equipment, a pre-installation inspection must be conducted at the project site prior to the Participant submitting the Project Application Form.
 The pre-installation inspection is REQUIRED for ALL retrofit projects.
-New construction projects do not require a pre-installation inspection. - e) Assuming the project(s) passes any requisite pre-installation inspections, Participant then submits a completed/signed Project Application Form. - f) CLEAResult reviews Project Application Form(s) for accuracy and reserves incentives according to estimated reductions in peak electric demand (kW). - g) CLEAResult returns approved Project Application Form(s) to Participant. - h) The Participant completes the energy efficiency project. - i) The Participant notifies CLEAResult that the project is completed.
-Please note that all projects that are to receive a financial incentive from the 2014 Large Commercial MTP must be completed by November 30, 2014 in order to allow time for verification of the project. - j) For all projects, a post-installation inspection will be conducted at the project site. - k) CLEAResult communicates final project savings/incentive amounts to the Participant. - I) El Paso Electric Company pays final incentive amount to Participant by check or direct deposit. - m) CLEAResult follows up with the Participant regarding future energy efficiency projects. - 7.
-Who decides what energy efficiency technologies to install and who installs them? - Participants decide what energy efficiency measures to implement at their site(s) and how they are implemented.
+New construction projects do not require a pre-installation inspection. - e) Assuming the project passes any requisite pre-installation inspections, Participant then submits a completed/signed Project Application Form to the Program. - f) CLEAResult reviews Project Application Form(s) for accuracy and reserves incentives according to estimated reductions in peak electric demand (kW). - g) CLEAResult returns approved Project Application Form(s) to Participant. - h) The Participant completes the energy efficiency project. - i) The Participant notifies CLEAResult that the project is completed.
+Please note that all projects that are to receive a financial incentive from the 2015 SCORE Program must be completed by Nov.
+30, 2015 in order to allow time for verification of the project. - j) For all projects, a post-installation inspection will be conducted at the project site. - k) CLEAResult communicates final project savings/incentive amounts to the Participant. - I) EPE pays final incentive amount to Participant by check or direct deposit. - m) CLEAResult follows up with the Participant regarding future energy efficiency projects. - 7.
+Who decides what energy efficiency technologies to install and who installs them?

+Participants decide what energy efficiency measures to implement and how they are implemented.
 The Program offers only improved access to assistance for identification and evaluation of energy efficiency opportunities.
-The Program does NOT provide any installation of energy efficiency measures. - 8.
-How are energy efficiency opportunities determined? - The Program Implenter works with each Participant to assess energy efficiency opportunities in both existing facilities and with new construction projects using a combination of facility walk-throughs, energy performance benchmarking analysis, and staff interviews.
+The Program does NOT provide any installation of energy efficiency measures.

+8. How are energy efficiency opportunities determined?

+SCORE works with each Participant to assess energy efficiency opportunities in both existing facilities and with new construction projects using a combination of facility walk throughs, energy performance benchmarking analysis, and staff interviews.